openshift/origin/README.md

 release](CONTRIBUTING.adoc#download-from-github) and pass a URL to the content on GitHub so you don't even need clone the source.

+### Troubleshooting

+If you run into difficulties running OpenShift, start by reading through the [troubleshooting guide](https://github.com/openshift/origin/blob/master/docs/debugging-openshift.md).

 ### Docker registry

 In order to use an image built from an OpenShift build, you'll need to push that image into a Docker registry.